What Is A Tri-Crop Hemp Plant?

 - CBD oil is created by harvesting mature flowers and extracting the resinous cannabinoid-rich oils.
 This can be used to isolate CBD or be used as other hemp oil related products for therapeutic use.
 This product is what sets Tri-Crop apart from other industrial hemp plants.

-Besides having three separate byproducts that will be sellable and will likely have you in the black after year one, there are multiple benefits to growing our Tri-Crop on a large acreage.
+Besides having three separate byproducts that will be sellable and will likely have you in the black after year one, there are multiple benefits to growing our Non Feminized Otto CBD Seeds on a large acreage.

 - Unlike traditional corn and soy crop, hemp Tri-Crop does not require pesticides, herbicides, or synthetic fertilizers to grow.
 This is both a costing-saving trait and a benefit for soil health and general health to the surrounding area.